oracle/terraform-provider-oci/website/docs/r/cloud_migrations_target_asset.html.markdown

 	* `notifications` - List of notifications
 	* `parent_snapshot` - The parent snapshot of the migration asset to be used by the replication task.
 	* `replication_compartment_id` - Replication compartment identifier
+	* `replication_location_detail` - Replication location detail where the snapshots reside
+		* `metadata` - Properties for each of the replication location types
+		* `replication_location_type` - The type of replication location
 	* `replication_schedule_id` - Replication schedule identifier
 	* `snap_shot_bucket_name` - Name of snapshot bucket
 	* `snapshots` - Key-value pair representing disks ID mapped to the OCIDs of replicated or hydration server volume snapshots.
 Example: `{"bar-key": "value"}`